 In most mediations, the two parties are in separate rooms (virtual or in person), with the mediator switching between each room.
 If things are going well, all parties and attorneys may be brought together, or the mediator may wish to speak with the attorneys without clients present.
 Mediation is voluntary and can end at any time if one party wishes to leave.

-As mediators: Among the trained mediators at Wells Family Law, Zac Roeling, in particular, focuses a substantial portion of his practice on mediation.
-Zac can assist parties who are represented by counsel or who are unrepresented, either in person or remotely, mediating the issues in their family law cases.
-Zac works hard to honor the desire of any couple to minimize the harm and emotional damage that can arise in protracted litigation, believing that no professional should disrupt a difficult situation any more than necessary.
-Since he also litigates cases, Zac is able to provide a unique perspective as a mediator, drawing on years of seeing successful – and unsuccessful – strategies and actions play out in various courtrooms.
-Understanding that litigation should be the last resort of any divorce case, Zac works to educate mediation parties regarding the consequences of failing to settle.
+As mediators: The attorneys at Wells Family Law are trained mediators.
+We can assist parties who are represented by counsel or who are unrepresented, either in person or remotely, mediating the issues in their family law cases.
+We work hard to honor the desire of any couple to minimize the harm and emotional damage that can arise in protracted litigation, believing that no professional should disrupt a difficult situation any more than necessary.
+Since we also litigate cases, we are able to provide a unique perspective as mediators, drawing on years of seeing successful – and unsuccessful – strategies and actions play out in various courtrooms.
+Understanding that litigation should be the last resort of any divorce case, we work to educate mediation parties regarding the consequences of failing to settle.